Employee Handbook, Vancouver Based Employees

 Expenses incurred in a foreign currency must be converted to U.S. dollars for reimbursement.
 The following additional information is required for each receipt: date of payment; description of expense (hotel, airfare, toll, etc.); amount in the foreign currency and the U.S. dollar equivalent amount; rate of exchange and source of rate of exchange (i.e., xe.com).

 The senior manager authorizing an expense is responsible for determining its justification and ensuring that the cost is within budget, and for ensuring that expense reports are compliant with this travel and entertainment policy.
-All incomplete or otherwise non-compliant expense reports submitted to the Office of Financial Planning or Global Academic Programs shall be returned to the appropriate senior manager who will be responsible for supervising completion of an expense report that is complete and compliant with this policy.
+All incomplete or otherwise non-compliant expense reports submitted to the Vancouver Bursar's Office shall be returned to the appropriate senior manager who will be responsible for supervising completion of an expense report that is complete and compliant with this policy.

 It is the responsibility of each employee to understand and comply with this policy prior to submitting expenses for payment.
 Any questions or guidance should be directed to the employee's supervisor.
 Periodic audits of expense reports will be conducted by internal audit to ensure ongoing compliance with this policy.